The Japanese marten (Martes melampus) is the most closely related mammal in the marten genus to sable.

 The offspring are usually born blind and deaf.
 As a mammal, the female provides milk for her young offspring, but by 3–4 months of age, the kits will hunt and soon leave their mother.

 Sexual development develops between 1 and 2 years of age.
-The average life span in the wild is uncertain, although the specimen has been in captivity for a little more than 12 years.
+The average life span in the wild is uncertain, although the specimen has been in captivity for over 12 years.

 Young martens also try to develop their territories after reaching maturity.
-They mark their territories with fragrance labelling.
+They mark their territories with fragrance labeling.

 Habitat

-They like to choose well-established forests because of the way creatures specialize and because of their long life span.
+They like to choose well-established forests because of how creatures specialize and their long life span.
 As such, martens are likely to be useful in determining the health of the forest.

 However, their habitat and diet become much more common in the summer, allowing them to survive in a much more varied climate.